 Bali is also a very deserving place for a biking holiday.
-I was blown away with how easy it is to escape other tourists, and get my explore on.
+I was blown away by how easy it is to escape other tourists, and get my explore on.
 The landscapes are wonderfully diverse, the nature of the Balinese people is inspiring and the cycling is fun and interesting.
 The highest point on Bali is Mt Agung (3031m), but the majority of the central region is well over 1000m, keeping the air cooler than the lowland areas.

 The majority of the cycling hotspots are in the central and eastern regions of the island.
-You’ll find all kinds of environment here; rainforests, lava rocks, pine trees, bamboo trees, rocky outcrops, coloured sands and the driest, most arid land.
+You’ll find all kinds of environments here; rainforests, lava rocks, pine trees, bamboo trees, rocky outcrops, coloured sands and the driest, most arid land.
 It’s possible to connect the small mountain roads to complete a multi-day loop, or alternatively get a lift up into the hills for one-day rides.

-Let’s take a look at the best of what Bali has to offer!
+Let’s take a look at the best of what Bali has to offer.

 Mountain Biking Highlights

 Fancy yourself pretty handy on the mountain bike?
 You should definitely check out the Bali Bike Park for a day.
 There are between 5-10 trails of varying difficulty on this property 1300m up in the mountains.
 You will be shuttled up the hill all day until you can no longer ride.
 HERE is a video I shot at Bali Bike Park on cross country bikes, but the best bikes for the job are definitely 5-6 inch trail bikes.